karan-kap00r/PingPong/README.md

 - Supports new channel integrations with minimal effort.
 - Just import the package for publishing, consuming, and managing notifications.

+### 🛠️ **User-Friendly**
+- Easy-to-use interface with a class-based design for sending notifications.
+- Support for configurable parameters, including sender, receiver, and notification channels.
+- Integration with popular services like Mailgun (for email) and Twilio (for SMS).
+- Future-ready: Additional notification services will be supported in upcoming updates.
+- Fully customizable by passing API Keys and Auth Tokens.
 ---

 ## **Tech Stack**